ncatlab/nlab-content/pages/8/5/8/7/27858/content.md

 \end{example}

 This completes the list of the symmorphic cases.
-One of the remaining 4 non-symmorphic cases follows:
+Two of the remaining 4 non-symmorphic cases follows:

 \begin{example}\label{TorusWithpgGlideReflectionAction}